AdobeDocs/campaign-classic.en/help/installation/using/using-mx-servers.md

 Adobe Campaign manages this process with a match between an error type and a reason:

-* User Unknown: Address which is syntactically correct but does not exist.
+* **[!UICONTROL User Unknown]**: Address which is syntactically correct but does not exist.
 This error is categorized as a hard bounce and pushed into quarantine within the first error.
-* Mailbox full: Mailbox which has reached maximum capacity.
+* **[!UICONTROL Mailbox full]**: Mailbox which has reached maximum capacity.
 This error may also indicate that the user is not using this mailbox any more.
 This error is categorized as a soft bounce and pushed into quarantine within the third error and removed from the quarantine after a period of 30 days.
-* Inactive User: The mailbox has been deactivated by the ISP due to an inactive user in the last 6 months.
+* **[!UICONTROL Inactive User]**: The mailbox has been deactivated by the ISP due to an inactive user in the last 6 months.
 This error is categorized as a soft bounce and pushed into quarantine within the third error.
-* Invalid domain: The domain in the email address does not exist.
+* **[!UICONTROL Invalid domain]**: The domain in the email address does not exist.
 This error is categorized as a soft bounce and pushed into quarantine within the third error.
-* Refused: The ISP refused to deliver the email to its users.
+* **[!UICONTROL Refused]**: The ISP refused to deliver the email to its users.
 This error is categorized as a soft bounce and not pushed into quarantine as the error is not linked to the email address but IP or/an domain reputation.

 >[!NOTE]
 >
->To learn more about Delivery failures in Adobe Campaign Classic, refer to this page.
+>To learn more about delivery failure types and reasons in Adobe Campaign, refer to this [section](../../delivery/using/understanding-delivery-failures.md#delivery-failure-types-and-reasons).

 ## The Deliverability Instance